koromodako/landlocked/README.md

 In this scenario one wants to slightly modify the behavior of a program.

-An LSO can gather context on the process it is preloaded for using the following functions:
+An LSO can gather context on the process it is preloaded for using functions such as:

 - [getuid(2)](https://www.man7.org/linux/man-pages/man2/getuid.2.html)
 - [getpid(2)](https://www.man7.org/linux/man-pages/man2/getpid.2.html)
 - [getppid(2)](https://www.man7.org/linux/man-pages/man2/getppid.2.html)
 - [realpath(3)](https://www.man7.org/linux/man-pages/man3/realpath.3.html)

-This means that a system-wide Landlock plugin can behave differently depending on the program it is preloaded for.
+This means that a system-wide LSO can behave differently depending on the program it is preloaded for.

 As a proof of concept, [nomod](nomod/) applies a landlock policy only when `/usr/bin/kmod` is used and denies read access to some files in `/sys/module/xor`.